-Whether you’re early in the PCB design process or troubleshooting an assembly problem, Sierra Circuits is here to help.
+Whether you’re early in the design process or troubleshooting an assembly problem, Sierra Circuits understands the importance of controlled impedance for high-frequency PCBs and is here to help you out.

 Sierra Circuits can:

-Sierra Circuits has developed a toolkit to help you optimize costs to preserve signal integrity through controlled impedance.
+Sierra Circuits understands the importance of controlled impedance and has developed a toolkit to help you optimize costs to preserve signal integrity.

 Calculate your trace widths, single-ended or differential impedances – for both microstrip and stripline models – and other parameters such as the dielectric height, the dielectric constant, and the trace thickness.